Skip to main content

 How do I access token swaps using OpenSea?

-To initiate a swap, visit https://opensea.io/swap.
-Alternatively, you can swap directly from the token page.
+You can swap directly to and from a token using its OpenSea token page.
 For more information about how to swap, visit our Help Center guide.

 What information can I find on the token page?